Dannynsikak/visual-search-assistant/README.md

 React: JavaScript framework for building the UI.
 Tailwind CSS: Utility-first CSS framework for fast, responsive design.
 Axios: Used for handling HTTP requests to the backend server.
+Redux & ReduxToolkit: used for state mangement of the entire App.

 # Backend:

 Python with FastAPI: High-performance Python framework for building API endpoints.
 Transformers Library: Uses the VisionEncoderDecoderModel for image-to-text processing.
-Coqui TTS: Provides text-to-speech functionality, replacing Pydub.
+Coqui TTS: Provides text-to-speech functionality, replacing Pydub python module.
 Pillow: Image processing library for loading and validating images.
 Torch: Supports running deep learning models.